-Step one: Make an appointment!
+Step one: Make that appointment!

 Meeting one-on-one with your representative can take months of planning, but getting a meeting with a legislative aid is usually possible within a week or two.
 Meeting with an aide is just as important as meeting with your Senator or Representative!
 These aids are the people your rep relies on when making decisions and they counsel the representative on what the constituents have asked of them.